philk/philk.github.com/data/resume.md

 What I Want
 -----------
-I’m looking for a company with a fanatical devotion to being awesome.
+I'm looking for a company with a fanatical devotion to being awesome.
 I want to work for a company that wants to do great things and do them incredibly well.

 What I Offer
 ----------------